-The draft variation to the Code would have a trade enabling effect as it would permit food derived from COT67B cotton to be imported into Australia and New Zealand and sold, where currently it is prohibited.
-For this reasons it was determined there is no need to notify this Application as a Sanitary and Phytosanitary (SPS) measure in accordance with the WTO Agreement on the Application of SPS Measures.
+Gazettal of the draft variation to the Code would have a trade enabling effect as it would permit food derived from COT67B cotton to be imported into Australia and New Zealand and sold, where currently it is prohibited.
+Accordingly, it was not considered necessary to notify this Application under the WTO Sanitary and Phytosanitary Measure (SPS) Agreement.